Mukaab

-The Mukaab (المكعّب, /ar/) is a 400 meter tall cube-shaped skyscraper in the al-Qirawan district of Riyadh, Saudi Arabia, one of the five neighborhoods of the planned real estate development of New Murabba.
-Launched in February 2023, its cuboidal layout and design are inspired by the Murabba Palace.
+The Mukaab (المكعّب, /ar/) was a planned 400 meter tall cube-shaped skyscraper in the al-Qirawan district of Riyadh, Saudi Arabia, one of the five neighborhoods of the planned real estate development of New Murabba.
+Launched in February 2023, its cuboidal layout and design were inspired by the Murabba Palace.

-Upon completion, the Mukaab will become the world’s largest building by volume.
+If completed, the Mukaab would have been the world’s largest building by volume.

+In January 2026, construction of the Mukaab was suspended.

 Background

-The massive undertaking was announced by the Kingdom's ruler Crown Prince Mohammed bin Salman on February 16, 2023.
-The design has been the subject of some criticism for its similarity to the Kaaba at the Masjid al-Haram mosque in Mecca, Islam's holiest shrine.
+The Mukaab was announced by the Kingdom's ruler Crown Prince Mohammed bin Salman on February 16, 2023, and is part of the Saudi Vision 2030 project.

-The interior as currently planned will feature enormous holographic projections aimed at making viewers feel as if they are in different realities, times, and places.
-The interior will also feature a swirling tower for observation decks and restaurants, from which the projections will emanate.

-The Mukaab is planned to be the centerpiece of a giant new downtown built within the Saudi capital city of Riyadh called New Murabba.
-It will be the world's largest single-built structure with around 2 e6m2 of interior floor space.
+The Mukaab was planned to be the centerpiece of a giant new downtown built within the Saudi capital city of Riyadh called New Murabba.
+It would have been the world's largest single-built structure with around 2 e6m2 of interior floor space.

-The project will be undertaken by the New Murabba Development Company of which Crown Prince Mohammed bin Salman is the President.
+The project was to have been undertaken by the New Murabba Development Company of which Crown Prince Mohammed bin Salman is the President.

+Architecture

-The cube is intended to be 400 meters tall and 400 meters wide on each of its four sides.
+The cube was intended to be 400 meters tall and 400 meters wide on each of its four sides.

-Plans for the cube are part of the Saudi Vision 2030 project.
+The design had been the subject of criticism for its similarity to the Kaaba at the Masjid al-Haram mosque in Mecca, Islam's holiest site.
+There have also been warnings from experts that the structure would collapse under its own weight.

-The building's design is inspired by the modern Najdi architectural style.
+The building's design was inspired by the modern Najdi architectural style.

+The Mukaab's interior was to have featured a swirling tower for observation decks and restaurants.

-The Mukaab will also feature a rooftop garden.
+The Mukaab was planned to feature a rooftop garden.

+History

+In October 2024, the New Murabba Development Company stated that the site's groundwork was 86% complete.

+In January 2026, amid a Saudi review of several Vision 2030 megaprojects, Reuters reported that work on the project—beyond soil excavation and pilings—was suspended.
+The Mukaab would be the first megaproject in Riyadh to be reassessed for feasibility.
+Nearby real estate development was set to continue.